PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 * to determine how that state evolves when a new pitch is encountered, and
 * to apply these rules consistently across all staves and voices of an instrument, independent of layout.

-This requires a model in which the musical time-order of pitches is explicit, and in which all pitches belonging to the same instrument contribute to a single accidental-memory state.
+This requires a model in which the musical time-order of pitches is explicit, and in which all pitches belonging to the same instrument contribute to a single accidental-memory state across the entire instrument.

-In music notation, accidentals have **temporal memory** within measures—once an accidental is used, it affects subsequent notes on the same staff position until the barline.
-This memory system, called "remembered alterations," is fundamental to readable music notation.
+The domain's complexity arises from established practices and modern extensions:

 Historical engraving practice:
 - Accidentals apply within the measure in which they appear